-Currently CCC has no transgender or intersex offenders housed at the facility.
-In interviewing, both male and female staff stated male staff members were not allowed to pat search female inmates.
-Staff also stated they were not allowed to pat search an inmate to determine their genitalia.
+Currently BCC has one transgender housed at the facility.
+Staff stated they were not allowed to pat search an inmate to determine their genitalia.
 Intake staff stated if there was a question on the genital status of an inmate, medical would conduct the physical search.

 Also in policy IS & SOP 20-1.3 Searches, page 17, it reads, "Gender Unknown Through Pat Search: At the diagnostic center, if the gender of the offender is unknown, a female staff will be assigned to perform the pat search."
-On page 17 it also reads, "Transgender or Intersex Thorough Pat Search: When thorough pat searching a transgender or intersex male offender's upper torso, male staff member will utilize the female offender search technique."
+On page 17 it also reads, "Transgender or Intersex Thorough Pat Search: When thorough pat searching a transgender or intersex male offender's upper torso, male staff member will utilize the male offender search technique."